 | Karnataka/Tamil Nadu | 450-550 | Abundant private colleges; BDS seats. |

-Top Tip: Apply via state counseling for better chances.
+Top Tip: Apply via state counselling for better chances.
 Check MCC for AIQ (15% seats).

 List of MBBS Colleges for 200-300 Marks in NEET 2026

-Expanded list based on 2025 data and predictions.
-Fees are approximate (annual); include management quota.
+Expanded list based on 2026 data and predictions.
+Fees are approximate (annual) and include management quota.

 | College Name | Type | State | Expected Marks Range | Approx. Fees (₹ Lakhs/Year) |